ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :bug:`2696` Fix wrong row indexing in the result for 'window after filter' for timecontext adjustment
 * :bug:`2702` Fix `aggregate` exploding the output of Reduction ops that return a list/ndarray
 * :bug:`2693` Fix issues with context adjustment for filter with PySpark backend
 * :support:`2689` Supporting SQLAlchemy 1.4, and requiring minimum 1.3